amandabee/workshops/2019/advanced_media_institute/charts.md

 Workbench's charting is great for a quick glance but you'll want to move over to another tool to do your actual visualization.

+5. In our last class someone pointed out that a few of these categories are kind of arbitrary.
+[Eurasia](https://www.eia.gov/tools/glossary/index.php?id=E) encompasses the former Soviet Union.
+It seems non-crazy to combine that with Europe, or rename it.
+  * Use the ➕ to add a second tab.
+  * Our "source" for this tab is going to be "Start from tab"
+  * We can use our "Tab 1" data and look at the Calculate function to create a new column with the sum of Europe and Eurasia.

 ### Chart It

-If you make your Workbench Workflow "Public" (top right of the screen ↖️) you can take the "live" URL for the CSV over to Workbench and make a better chart.
+You have to make your Workbench Workflow "Public" (top right of the screen ↖️) but once you do, you can take the "live" URL for your CSV over to Datawrapper and make a much nicer chart.

+* Pick the "Step" you want to chart.
+Probably the last step before the chart.
+* Every step produces a unique URL, which is incredibly handy but also definitely a recipe for confusion.
+* If your CSV isn't clearing Datawrapper's checks, make sure that you published it!

+Publishing your data makes the whole workflow accessible.
+There are cases when you will want to mask some of your tracks and migrate just the final data to a new workflow.

+But if you really, really need to cover your tracks, you should read Workbench's terms of service.
+I've never had a conversation with them about how they expect to respond to subpoenas, for instance.

-## More practice cleaning data
+## More Data Cleaning

+We won't walk through these in class, but below are a few more walk throughs that will help you get the most out of Workbench's data cleaning capacities.

 [USA Spending](https://www.usaspending.gov/#/) tracks federal government spending.
 We can use their [Advanced Search](https://www.usaspending.gov/#/) to pull up a list of [grants to DUNS 9214214 and 124726725](https://www.usaspending.gov/#/search/fc06ccc70169c1f2695f1db9c5f9ba4b), aka Berkeley and Stanford.
 The data they provide is a lot cleaner than it was in 2014, but you can see an example of the kind of filtering you can do at <https://app.workbenchdata.com/workflows/5912/>/

 The USA Spending demo makes use of [regular expressions](https://velociraptor.info/talks/2014/NICAR/regex) which are awesome and also [exasperating](https://www.xkcd.com/1171/).
 [Rubular](http://rubular.com/) and [Regex101](https://regex101.com/) might make your regular expression journey more sane.